casdoor/casdoor-website/docs/integration/php/zentao.md

 git clone https://github.com/casdoor/zentao-oidc.git
 ```

-Alternatively, you can download the ZIP and unzip it.
+Alternatively, download the ZIP and unzip it.

 This module is used to integrate Zentao with SSO for OpenId.
 Here's how to use it: